 JSTOR Open Community Collections

-JSTOR’s Open Community Collections initiative unlocks the potential of your institution’s special collections by making them freely available on the platform researchers, faculty, and students already know and use.
-To participate in this program or for more information, fill out the form and we'll get back to you shortly.
+JSTOR’s Community Collections initiative unlocks the potential of your institution’s special collections by making them available on the platform researchers, faculty, and students already know and use.
+You can publish either institutional or public collections to JSTOR.

 This information applies to both republishing items and publishing items to multiple targets.
 Manage Publishing Targets includes information on how to set up publishing to these environments.
 Please limit publishing to 10,000 records at a time.